alexinfopruna/canborrell_wp/wp-content/plugins/lightbox/readme.txt

 If you think, that you found a bug in our [WordPress Lightbox](http://huge-it.com/lightbox/) plugin or have any question contact us at [info@huge-it.com](mailto:info@huge-it.com)

 == Changelog ==

+= 1.6.7 =
+**In the series of updates we will go through our plugins one by one and fix all technical issues with our code in order to meet the WordPress Coding Standards.
+These are the major updates that had been implemented to Lightbox in this new version of the plugin.**

+*  1) Added nonces for all _POST, _GET requests to prevent unauthorized access.
+*  2) Fixed the issue with direct file access to plugin files.
+*  3) Further code optimization.

 = 1.6.6 =
 *  1) Fiexed notice errors in php files.